AnubisQuantumCipher/anubis-notary/README.md

 ### Reporting Vulnerabilities

-Please report security issues to: security@example.com
+Please report security issues to: **sic.tau@pm.me**

+All reports are treated with strict confidentiality.
+We aim to respond within 48 hours.

 ## Development